DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 See an use case example: **BIN Checker + cart recovery**

+A marketplace called Submersible has a range of payment methods available for its stores to offer to the buyer, but even with all that supply available, it continues with a low conversion rate.

 Knowing the Bin checker of the Cielo Ecommerce API, how could it prevent the loss of carts?

 It can apply the bin checker bins and 3 scenarios!